benmalcom/tetris-baseCase/README.md

     node game.js --nounicode

-I added unicode because I thought it look good
+I added unicode because I thought it looked better on the terminal.
+It should run just fine on OSX and Linux, not sure about windows.

 ## Controls:
     w -- rotate Counter-Clockwise